-5.68 We therefore propose providing an allowance for NIE Networks final two years of RP6 in line with the RP6 Business Plan request and reviewing this allowance at RP7 following the review of 2017 and potentially 2020 triennial valuations to determine whether these funding requirements are merited and required.
+5.69 For RP6 we are including an allowance for NIE Networks' final two years of RP6 in line with the RP6 Business Plan request and reviewing this allowance at RP7 following the review of 2017 and potentially 2020 triennial valuations to determine whether these funding requirements are merited and required.
 It may be appropriate at that point to remove and adjust for the allowances provided in RP6 for the 2022-2024 period.
 We will include a negative adjustment in the event of the pension scheme being in surplus in RP7.